Solar&Planetary

 and autumn to the south throughout the Saturn system, the azure blue in

-the northern winter Saturnian hemisphere that greeted
+the northern winter Saturnian hemisphere that greeted Cassini upon its

 arrival in 2004 is now fading; and it is now the southern hemisphere, in